 Please pack a non-perishable lunch and a labeled water bottle daily.
 Please do not send nut products on the first day of camp in case one of our campers has a severe allergy.
 Instructors encourage campers to share everything at camp except their food.
 Due to limited space and time, anticipated clean-up and staff responsibilities, we cannot support any celebrations involving edible treats during Studio East programs.
 We will celebrate students’ birthdays with a rousing chorus of “Happy Birthday” when you alert us in advance!
+Food Allergies If another student in your child’s camp has a severe food allergy, families will be notified and asked NOT to send their child to camp with that food.
+If your family has no other nutritional alternatives, your student may be separated from the group while they eat.

 Studio East encourages open communication between instructors and families.
 Please feel free to reach the instructors by leaving a message with Corey Dunne, the Studio East Education Director, at 425.820.1800 x108.